- Cal Newport

 Cal Newport is an Associate Professor of Computer Science at Georgetown University and has a PhD from Massachusetts Institute of Technology (MIT).

 In addition to his work on the theory of distributed algorithms, he is the author of several books.

 His early books focused on being the best student possible, both at the high school and university level.
 He has also published another fantastic book on workplace performance: So Good They Can’t Ignore You (Grand Central, 2012).

-In his latest book Deep Work (Grand Central, 2016), Newport sets out to demonstrate that Deep Work is both rare and valuable and that honing the ability to perform Deep Work, therefore, will lead to career success.
+In his latest book Deep Work (Grand Central, 2016), Newport sets out to demonstrate that Deep Work is both rare and valuable.
+Honing the ability to perform Deep Work, therefore, will lead to career success.

 Deep Work: Rules for Focused Success in a Distracted World

 As Newport tells the story, Jung built a tower in Bollingen, far from his home and office in Zurich.
-While he would participate fully in the professional and social obligations of being a prominent psychiatrist when in Zurich, he would frequently retreat to his Bollingen Tower to ensure time for meditation, reading and writing.
+He would participate fully in the professional and social obligations of being a prominent psychiatrist when in Zurich.
+He also would frequently retreat to his Bollingen Tower to ensure time for meditation, reading and writing.
 Newport suggests that Jung needed to make space (physical, mental and social) to ensure he could make his best contribution to the field of academic psychiatry.

 Newport defines several types of work before stating his hypothesis: